Here a few points we’re looking for when it comes to these Boston College-specific essay questions.

 Optional Essay 1: Please introduce yourself to the BC community.
 Feel free to be creative in expressing your message.

-Our tip: We’ve said it before: admissions essays (even when optional) are a great way to creatively share your personal interests, outside commitments, or passions with the admissions committee.
+Our tip: Admissions essays (even when optional) are a great way to creatively share your personal interests, outside commitments, or passions with the admissions committee.
 Writing an optional essay shows that you’re serious about Boston College, and also gives you the opportunity to set yourself apart from other candidates.
 By telling us about yourself, you’ll become more than just a representation of your resume or scores.
 Feel free to portray your uniqueness, but ask a friend or colleague to proofread your essay before you submit it to keep it free of embellishments.

-Optional Essay 2: If you have not had coursework in core business or if your standardized test scores are low, how you plan to prepare for the quantitative rigor of the BC MBA curriculum?
+Optional Essay 2: If you have not had coursework in core business or if your standardized test scores are low, how you plan to prepare for the quantitative rigor of the BC MBA, MSF, or MSA curriculum?

 Our tip: This essay is an opportunity to highlight quantitative skills that you may have developed through professional experiences—that might not be reflected in your test scores or transcript.
 If you’ve taken an online course, say in statistics, in preparation for the quantitative aspects of our curriculum, you can also highlight this in the essay.
 From online courses to management books, the resources are endless.
 Tell us how you are making use of these to prepare yourself for business school.